ericsonga/TeacherCSP/_sources/CSPTuring/whatIsComputer.rst

 ..	index::
 	single: program

-A **computer** is a device that can perform actions on data.
+A **computer** is a device that can perform actions on input (which is also called data).
 The actions are specified by a **program**, which is a sequence of instructions.
 A computer doesn't really even have to be electronic.
 Did you know that there were female computers?  `The Harvard computers <http://en.wikipedia.org/wiki/Harvard_Computers>`_ were hired to do astronomical calculations.
 Computer was a job title, like waiter or doctor.

 ..	index::
 	single: Harvard computers